+Other Public Company Board/ Committee Memi perships

-Company Listing Positions none - -
+Company Listing Positions

+none - -

-- (1) The Shares indicated include those Shares beneficially owned and Shares controlled or directed by the nominee directors as the date of this Information Circular. - (2) The number of Shares held by James D. Hill includes a combined total of 10,316,580 Shares held by J. D. Hill Investments Ltd. and its subsidiary, both private Alberta corporations which are wholly-owned by James D. Hill and his spouse.
-Another 100,800 Shares are held in their registered retirement savings plans. - (3) Deferred Share Units ("DSUs") are not voting securities.
+(1) The Shares indicated include those Shares beneficially owned and Shares controlled or directed by the nominee directors as the date of this Information Circular.

+(2) The number of Shares held by James D. Hill includes a combined total of 9,316,580 Shares held by J. D. Hill Investments Ltd. and its subsidiary, both private Alberta corporations which are wholly-owned by James D. Hill and his spouse.
+Another 100,800 Shares are held in their registered retirement savings plans.

+(3) Deferred Share Units ("DSUs") are not voting securities.
 See page 13 under the heading Director Compensation for a description of DSUs.
-The number referenced below the term DSUs in the nominee biographies above refers to the number of DSUs credited to the director's account as at March 16, 2018, the date of this Information Circular. - (4) Total Share Holdings is the amount determined by multiplying the number of each nominee's Shares held and DSUs credited to their accounts as of March 16, 2018 by the closing price of the Shares on the Toronto Stock Exchange ("TSX") on March 16, 2018 (\$18.25). - (5) The Value of Total 2017 Compensation includes DSU's awarded, retainer paid to all Committee chairs, and dividend equivilants credited to their accounts in 2017 (based on the value of the DSUs when credited to each director's account).
-For further information regarding the director's total compensation see Director Compensation on page 13. - (6) Compensation provided to Marcel Kessler, who is a director and also a Named Executive Officer (as defined herein), is fully reflected on page 28.
-As a member of management, Marcel Kessler did not receive compensation for his service as a director of the Corporation in 2017.
+The number referenced below the term DSUs in the nominee biographies above refers to the number of DSUs credited to the director's account as at March 18, 2019, the date of this Information Circular.

+(4) Total Share Holdings is the amount determined by multiplying the number of each nominee's Shares held and DSUs credited to their accounts as of March 18, 2019 by the closing price of the Shares on the Toronto Stock Exchange ("TSX") on March 18, 2019 (\$20.63).

+The Value of Total 2018 Compensation includes DSUs awarded, retainer paid to all Committee chairs, and dividend equivilants credited to their accounts in 2018 (based on the value of the DSUs when credited to each director's account).
+For further information regarding the director's total compensation see Director Compensation on page 13.

+(6) Compensation provided to Marcel Kessler, who is a director and also a Named Executive Officer (as defined herein), is fully reflected on page 29.
+As a member of management, Marcel Kessler did not receive compensation for his service as a director of the Corporation in 2018.